codingMustache/codingMustache/README.md

 ## Daily Trivia

-Unix Time is defined as the number of seconds that have elapsed since when?
+In CSS, which of these values CANNOT be used with the &quot;position&quot; property?
- 1. Midnight, July 4, 1980
+ 1. relative
- 2. Midnight, January 1, 1970
+ 2. center
- 3. Midnight on the creator of Unix&#039;s birthday
+ 3. absolute
- 4. Midnight, July 4, 1976
+ 4. static

 <details>
   <summary>Answer</summary>
-  Midnight, January 1, 1970
+  center
 </details>